octopus-platform/joern/docs/source/querying.rst

-where ``isCheck`` is a traversal defined in ``joerntools/misc.groovy`` to check if a symbol occurs inside an equality or relational expression and \code{params} traverses to parameters matching its first parameter.
+where ``isCheck`` is a traversal defined in ``joerntools/misc.groovy`` to check if a symbol occurs inside an equality or relational expression and `params` traverses to parameters matching its first parameter.

 Note, that in the above example, we are using a regular expression to